timo-reymann/deterministic-zip/README.md

 ### Supported platforms

-The following platforms are supported (and have prebuilt binaries):
+The following platforms are supported (and have prebuilt binaries / ready to use integration):

 - Linux
     - 32-bit